Marvin Rand Interview (1989)

 NM: We’ve talked before about how I don’t like the city and you’re in love with it.

 MR: Yes, but it’s not just the city.
 It’s the wealth of architectural styles that I’m in love with.
 It’s always a wonder to me how many buildings have survived for more than 100 years.
-L.A. is great architectural showcase, and I do love architecture.
+L.A. is a great architectural showcase, and I do love architecture.

 NM: I guess when you put it that way, I can see how you would love it here.
 Are there any buildings you’ve photographed that stand out as your favorites?